MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/custom-sms-localization-admin.md

 ---
-title: Define the localization for the admin interface
+title: Define localization for the admin interface
 description: Learn how to define the localization for the admin interface.
 author: udaykirang
-ms.author: udayg
+ms.author: udag
 ms.reviewer: shujoshi
 ms.topic: how-to
 ms.date: 06/23/2023
 ms.custom: bap-template
 ---

-# Define the localization for the admin interface (optional)
+# Define localization for the admin interface (optional)

 If you want to localize your admin interface for a diverse audience, you need to define a **Channel Definition Locale** entity.
 When your solution is imported, a new row for every [message part](custom-sms-message-parts.md) is created in the **msdyn_channeldefinitionlocale** table.